mheap/nexmo-developer/_documentation/en/voice/voice-api/code-snippets/connect-callers-into-a-conference.md

 This code snippet shows how to join multiple calls into a conversation.

-Multiple inbound calls can be joined into a conversation (conference call) by simply connecting the call into the same named conference.
+Multiple inbound calls can be joined into a conversation (conference call) by connecting the call into the same named conference.

 Conference names are scoped at the Vonage Application